NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/Multivariate_Functional_Shape_Data_Analysis_and_Distributed_learning/README.md

 1. Develop a system to allow users of the website to use a statistical model (MFSDA) with their own data
 2. Develop systems to allow users to use deep learning models about bony changes and disease changing in TMJ OA
-3. Deploy blockchain technology to allow users to collaborate without ceding control to a central management intermediary

 ## Approach and Plan